A QUICK STORY

 Read the whole thing.
 I especially liked what one of the audience members had to say:

 "They're courageous people," said Ms. Cupini, an occupational therapist.
-"They prove that whatever problems you think you have, you really don't."
+"They prove that whatever problems you think you have, you really don't.""I believe in the dignity of labor, whether with head or hand; that

 the world owes no man a living but that it owes every man an